chakchurina/embedding-model-selection/README.md

 5. **BioBERT**: Documents show an average similarity of ~0.5 to _Gestational diabetes_ and ~0.3 to _LADA_, meaning the model correctly distinguishes categories.
 The model doesn't produces high similarity scores, and irrelevant documents tend to have very low values, which is consistent with its specialization in biomedical text processing.

 6. **MedEmbed**: The model’s ability to separate categories is weaker, with average similarity scores of ~0.7 for _Gestational diabetes_ and ~0.6 for _LADA_.
 The distinction between categories is less pronounced compared to BioBERT, suggesting lower confidence in semantic differentiation.

+7. **ModernBERT-gte (gte-modernbert-base):** todo

-7. **ModernBERT**: The model behaves incorrectly.
+8. **ModernBERT**: The model behaves incorrectly.
 Documents from _Gestational diabetes_ have a higher average similarity to _LADA_ than to their own category.
 The average similarity to LADA exceeds 0.8, while to Gestational diabetes it is only ~0.7.
 This suggests that the model fails to correctly distinguish categories.

 Additionally, visualizing similarity distributions helps assess the similarity values that each model assigns to domain-specific texts.
 These insights can be used to fine-tune threshold values for retrieval tasks, balancing recall and precision in search applications.